GLAM-Workbench/glam-workbench-template/{{cookiecutter.temp_directory}}/CONTRIBUTING.md

 * `runtime.txt` – set Python version
 * `sample_notebook.ipynb` – a basic example notebook
 * `jupyter_config.json` – configuration for Voilá
-* `metadata.json` – a file containing your repository configuration values
+* `ro-crate-metadata.json` – an RO-Crate metadata file describing the repository
 * `.zenodo.json` – metadata for integration with Zenodo
 * `reclaim-manifest.jps` – config file to allow one-click installation on Reclaim Cloud
 * `.github/cache_pull_request.yml` – GitHub action that runs when a pull request is created, and builds and caches an image for testing on Binder